top of page

 Rotary Club of Amherstburg meetings; Rotary meets on the second and fourth Wednesday of the month at 6 p.m.
 New members welcome.
 For info, e-mail rotaryclubofamherstburg@gmail.com or call Susanne at 519-990-2775.

 Knights of Columbus River Canard events; Charity bingo every Wednesday night at 7 p.m.
 Chicken or rib dinner first Friday of every month.
 Eat-in or take-out.
 Call before Friday to order call 519-734-8575.
-Dinner starts at 4 p.m.
+Dinner from 4:30-6 p.m.
 Hall located at 8965 Malden Road.
+St. Patrick’s Day fundraising dinner Saturday, March 15th $20 per person.
+Irish dancers, band.
+Advance tickets required.
+Tickets available at the hall now.

 Columbus Community Hall events; The Columbus Community Hall at 190 Richmond St. still has bingos every Thursday night and fish fries (with chicken as well) on Friday nights.
 Everyone is welcome to come and enjoy the evening.
 Sr. Parties start back up in September.